Deagleus/mcrcon_beta/README.md

 To use this bot u need to use Python 3.5 to 3.6 (Doesnt work 3.6+)

 # Setup
-when you run the bot for the first time , type !load firsttimesetup , after that type !load minecraft , and type !info it should show up as TEST TEST TEST , if it does you can use !setinfo now
+type !info it should show up as TEST TEST TEST , if it does you can the bot works

 After that the commands are :